ISIS Dumps Thousands Of Bodies In Huge Sinkhole Near Mosul

 — Haidar Sumeri (@IraqiSecurity) January 16, 2016

 Omar said the stench from the sinkhole could be smelled several miles away.
-In fact, it was probably the smell that led to the hole being filled in in 2015, because many residents of nearby villages had either complained or left the area.
+In fact, it was probably the smell that led to the hole being filled in sometime in 2015, because many residents of nearby villages had either complained or left the area.

 Residents witnessed ISIS pushing old cars, trailers, and shipping containers into the hole before using bulldozers to fill it with earth, while others confirmed that, as recently as six months ago, mass killings still continued at the site.
 Sadly, the khasfa claimed its latest victims just last week.
 With explosives planted around the site, a reporter for a Kurdish television channel died with a militia commander and four soldiers when they accidentally set off a booby trap.

-The Telegraph reported that the Khasfa sinkhole, now the resting place of thousands of victims, is located 5 miles outside Mosul.
+The Telegraph reported that the Khasfa sinkhole, now the resting place of thousands of victims, is located five miles outside Mosul.

 According to Iraqi police, human rights organizations, and local villagers, after the city was captured in 2014, ISIL killed and dumped the bodies of thousands of security personnel.
 Witnesses said that most victims were shot and dumped into the pit, while others died when their vehicles were driven over the edge.
 Mahmoud is a resident of the nearby village of Sananik who, for security reasons, declined to give his full name.